deeplearning4j/deeplearning4j/buildtools.md

 ## Configuring Automated Build Tools

-While we encourage Deeplearning4j, ND4J and Canova users to employ Maven, it's worthwhile documenting how to configure build files for other tools, like Ivy, Gradle and SBT.
-Particularly since Google prefers Gradle over Maven for Android projects.
+While we encourage Deeplearning4j, ND4J and Canova users to employ Maven, it's worthwhile documenting how to configure build files for other tools, like Ivy, Gradle and SBT -- particularly since Google prefers Gradle over Maven for Android projects.

 The instructions below apply to all DL4J and ND4J submodules, such as *deeplearning4j-api, deeplearning4j-scaleout, nd4j-jblas*, etc. You can find the latest version of any project or submodule on [Maven Central](https://search.maven.org/).

 ## Maven